Azaravicius/BlockImportExport/README.md

 ### This application needs OpenDCL to work.
 OpenDCL can be downloaded from https://opendcl.com/

-Tested on OpenDCL 9.1.4.0 and AutoCAD Civil 3D 2022.
+Tested on OpenDCL 9.1.4.0, AutoCAD Civil 3D 2022 and BricsCAD Platinum 20.2.10

 All block data needs to be in this format:
 (BlockName; Y coordinate; X coordinate; Z coordinate; Attribut1; Attribut2; ...; AttributN)